Types under the hood

 Any

-is not only a super type for all reference types, but it's also a super types for
+In Kotlin Any is not only a super type for all reference types, but it's also a super types for

-, corresponding to primitives.
+types like Int, corresponding to primitives.

 Nothing

-is a subtype of all the other types.
-Having Nothing
+Nothing is a subtype of all the other types.
+Having Nothing type in the language really helps

 with type inference in branch logic situations.

-vs Nothing
+Unit vs Nothing vs void

-- no meaningful value is returned
+Unitinstead ofvoid- no meaningful value is returned

 // those are equivalent syntatic forms